December 27, 2010

 Anna on False Sombrero, the truck visible far below in the dirt lot

 From the truck, we could see most of the southeast side of False Sombrero.
-There seemed to be several options for getting to the summit, though none seemed to have a clear advantage over another.
-Anna and I started heading west into the wash that runs below the south side of the peak, and turned right when we saw a decent route through the cactus, boulders, and loose dirt.
+There seemed to be several options for getting to the summit, none with a clear advantage over another.
+We started west into the wash that runs below the south side of the peak and turned right when we saw a good route through the cactus, boulders, and loose dirt.
 We just kept heading up, searching for the path of least resistance, and topped out onto the summit area an hour after leaving the truck.
-Scrambling through a few large boulders got us to the mild summit boulder and the adjacent register at 12:10pm.
-The register averaged about an entry per year, though we were the third and probably last people to sign the register in 2010.
-The last visit was just a week prior to ours, and I recognized the names from the first entry of 2010, Bob Burd and Tom Becht from summitpost.com.
-I’d actually met Bob briefly in Lone Pine just last August.
+Scrambling through a few large boulders got us to the mild summit boulder and its register at 12:10pm.
+The register averaged about an entry per year, though we were the third and probably last people to sign in 2010.
+The last visit was just a week prior and I recognized the names from the first hike of 2010, Bob Burd and Tom Becht from Summitpost.com.
+I’d met Bob briefly in Lone Pine just last August.
 Small world.

 FalseSombrero3